Stabilizers, Measures and IP-sets: Equations and product-free sets

 By construction, the sequence $(a_i)_{i\in\N}$ is $M$-indiscernible.
 The equivalent characterization of equationality yields that $R(a_0, b)$, as desired. \end{proof}

-Fix for the rest of this section an $\emptyset$-invariant indiscernibly prime ideal $\II$ on the boolean algebra of definable subsets contained in $(X\cdot X\inv)^2$, where $X$ is a wide subset of a group $G$ definable over an elementary submodel $M$.
-Assume furthermore that $\II$ is translation-invariant under left multiplication by elements of $X$.
+Fix for the rest of this section an $\emptyset$-invariant indiscernibly prime ideal $\II$ on the boolean ring of definable subsets contained in $(X\inv\cdot X)^2$, where $X$ is a wide subset of a group $G$ definable over an elementary submodel $M$.
+In particular, the set-theoretic complements are taken within the ambient set $(X\inv\cdot X)^2$.
+Moreover, we assume that the ideal $\II$ is translation-invariant under left multiplication by elements of the subgroup generated by $X$ (in the proofs of Corollary \ref{C:eq_st} and Lemma \ref{L:prod_free}, we will only need to consider products of at most four elements in $X\cup X\inv$): if $Z$ is a definable subset of $(X\inv\cdot X)^2$ and $g$ is an element of the subgroup generated by $X$ such that $g\cdot Z$ lies again in $(X\inv\cdot X)^2$, then $Z$ belongs to $\II$ if and only if $g\cdot Z$ does.

 \begin{notation} Given two types $r$ and $s$ over $M$ containing the formula $G(x)$, we consider the set